Help us to save our museum ships! Learn More

 USS GWIN DD-772 Ship History

-Dictionary of American Naval Fighting Ships (Published 1968)
+Dictionary of American Naval Fighting Ships, July 2015

-Gwin (DM-33), ex-DD-772, was launched by the Bethlehem Steel Co., San Pedro, CA, 9 April 1944; sponsored by Mrs. Jesse W. Tarbill, second cousin and sponsor of the previous Gwin (DD-433), and commissioned 30 September 1944 at Los Angeles, Comdr.
+Gwin (DM-33), ex-DD-772, was launched by the Bethlehem Steel Co., San Pedro, Calif., 9 April 1944; sponsored by Mrs. Jesse W. Tarbill, second counsin and sponsor of the previous Gwin (DD-433); and commissioned 30 September 1944 at Los Angeles, Comdr.
 F. S. Steinke in command.

-After shakedown along the California coast, Gwin sailed for the Pacific theater as flagship of Mine Squadron 3, reaching Pearl Harbor 3 January 1945.
+After shakedown along the California coast, Gwin sailed for the Pacific theatre as flagship of Mine Squadron 3, reaching Pearl Harbor 3 January 1945.
 A week later the squadron left for the fighting front.
 At Saipan, 20 January, Gwin and her sister sweepers joined Battleship Division 7.
 For 7 days, 21 to 26 January, she participated in the preliminary bombardment of Iwo Jima, next to the last step in America’s long island-hopping campaign across the Pacific.
 Returning to Pearl Harbor, Gwin underwent overhaul before sailing for Eniwetok 23 February.

 From Eniwetok Gwin steamed to Nansei Shoto 17 March to sweep the area around Okinawa, the scene of one of the war’s bloodiest and most heroic invasions.
-Acting in a variety of roles — antisubmarine screen, radar picket ship, minesweeper fire support — Gwin was to remain off Okinawa the following 5 months, almost to the very end of the war.
+Acting in a variety of roles-antisubmarine screen, radar picket ship, minesweeper, fire support-Gwin was to remain off Okinawa the following 5 months, almost to the very end of the war.
 During this period she accounted for some 16 enemy aircraft as the Japanese launched their desperate kamikaze attacks.
 Nine of these Japanese planes fell victim to Gwin’s guns on only 2 days, 16 April and 4 May.
 An air raid 16 April saw Gwin down two “Betties,” Japanese dive bombers, coming in only to have another come sweeping in and crash in the sea some 25 yards as the agile DM evaded her.
 And then the alert gun crew swung their battery to catch another Japanese plane and shoot it down less than 50 yards from the ship.

 After a brief stay at Nansei Shoto for battle damage repairs, Gwin returned to patrol and sweeping duties around Okinawa.
-She rendezvoused 20 August with Task Force 38 and, with such illustrious fighting ships as Missouri, Lexington, Yorktown, and Shangri-La, headed for Tokyo Bay.
-Putting into Sagami Bay 27 August 1945, Gwin began to sweep the area, front door to Tokyo Bay, and destroyed some 41 mines in 2 days duty.
+She rendezvoused 20 August with Task Force 3S and with such illustrious fighting ships as Missouri, Lexington, Yorktown, and Shangri-La, headed for Tokyo Bay.
+Putting into Sagami Bay 27 August 1945, Gwin began to sweep the area, front door to Tokyo Bay, and destroyed some 41 mines in 2 days’ duty.
 At last on 29 August 1945 she steamed into Tokyo Bay, and anchored under the towering snowcap of Mount Fujiyama.
 Departing for Okinawa 1 September, Gwin, remained on minesweeping duty there and in the East China Sea for the rest of the year.

 In between Caribbean and Mediterranean cruises and training, Gwin engaged in a variety of minesweeping and hunter-killer antisubmarine exercises along the East Coast and participated in several other NATO maneuvers in American waters.
 Gwin sailed to the Philadelphia Navy Yard 12 January 1958 where she decommissioned 3 April 1958 and remains in reserve through 1967.